+44 (0)1872 487 500 Open an Account

 It’s why timing is critical.

-Most people have neither the time or inclination to watch the Pound to Euro rate all day.
+But most people have neither the time nor inclination to watch the Pound to Euro rate all day.

-And foreign exchange markets may be something you aren’t familiar with.
+And foreign exchange markets may be something you aren’t familiar with or comfortable with.

 It’s why a money transfer service may be a good option for you.